The Assassination Of The Emperor Commodus (The Play)

 COMMODUS.

-Cassius Dio, there are some gossipers within Rome that say that I am evil, but I am not naturally wicked.
-On the contrary, I am as guileless as any man that ever lived before.
-If thou must know, I am a man of superb simplicity, however, together with mine incertitude, it hath made me the slave of my noble companions, and it was through them that I at first, out of clear ignorance, missed the better life and then was led on into lustful and cruel consuetudes, which soon became my second nature afterwards.
+Cassius Dio, some whisper in Rome that I am evil, but I am not wicked by nature.
+On the contrary, I am as innocent as any man that ever lived.
+If thou must know, I am a man of simplicity.
+Yet my uncertainty made me the servant of noble companions, and through them—out of ignorance—I forwent the better path and descended into habits of lust and cruelty that soon became my second nature.

 CASSIUS DIO.